 For example, those who live in Mediterranean countries express themselves openly over losing a loved one, whereas those from Northern European countries, may be encouraged or expected to grieve by themselves; away from the public gaze so as not to offend or cause others to feel uncomfortable.

-It is the most natural thing in the world to feel anger, to feel anxious, to feel sadness, in the same way it is to feel joy, excitement and contentment.
-Like getting dressed, learning to express should be natural, but it isn’t.
-We learn to shut off.
-That it’s wrong to express how we feel.
+It is the most natural thing in the world to feel anger, to be anxious and to feel sadness, in the same way it is to feel joy, excitement and contentment.
+Like getting dressed, learning to express how we feel should be natural, but it isn’t.
+We learn to shut off, that it’s wrong to express how we feel.

 But the way we view the world has implications for our health.
 Research has shown that those of us who hold on to problems, who withdraw, who blame themselves and carrying guilt, who very rarely cry or get angry, may be more prone to “immune-related disorders.”

 Blaming others, doesn’t deal with the root cause of why we feel anger and may start to compromise our health in the longer term.
 For us to stay well, we must take and be in control of our emotions and learn to stay in control of them.